Contributing

 Dictionary of Terms

-We've produced a dictionary of terms for codebase contributors, to help you find your way around the application's internals, and to ensure we're all using the same language to refer to the same things.
+In addition to familiarizing yourself with the user-facing core concepts found in HASH, we also maintain a separate dictionary of terms for codebase contributors, to help you find your way around the application's internals, and to ensure we're all using the same language to refer to the same things.
+The developer dictionary should be understood in addition to the user-facing list of core concepts as it refrains from duplicatively defining things already explained there.

 Get Involved